 Wildfires are horrific natural disasters that can devastate individual households and large communities alike.
 By definition, wildfires, also known as wildland fires, are known to ravage combustible wildland vegetation areas.
 Depending on the incident, a wildfire can destroy natural forests, negatively impact soil fertility and water cycles, or even threaten the health of those residing nearby the ignition point.

 In terms of cause, different events can ignite wildfires, ranging from human-caused to naturally occurring.
-Arson, equipment malfunctions (i.e., car accidents), unattended campfires, discarded cigarettes, and burning debris are all culprits of human-caused wildfires.
+Arson, equipment malfunctions (i.e., automobile accidents), unattended campfires, discarded cigarettes, and burning debris are all culprits of human-caused wildfires.
 On the other hand, natural fires result from lightning strikes, meteors, volcanic eruptions, etc.

 Climate change also plays a direct role in the rising temperatures and drought conditions capable of sparking disastrous wildfires.
 While natural bushes, shrubs, and trees might not usually be considered hazardous, in arid conditions, these underwatered grasses and leaves serve as fuel for raging wildfires.